no prophecy of Scripture originated as anyone's own private interpretation; (2Peter 1:20)

 26. But when the Comforter comes, even the Holy Spirit, which the Father will send in My name, that one shall teach you all things . . .
 (John 14)

 The final vital principle we must apply to our Biblical studies is that we must be willing to let God's spirit lead and guide us to the truth.

 Rules for Bible Study

 Let the Bible interpret and prove itself.
-Don't look for what YOU want to prove; look for what the Word actually proves.
+Don't look for what YOU want to prove, seek for what the Word actually proves.

-Remember that God's word at times uses parables, allegories, symbols, poetry, metaphors and other figures of speech and literary techniques to reveal his truth.
+Remember that many times the Bible uses symbols, parables, metaphors, personification, allegories, poetry, idioms, hyperboles and other figures of speech to teach.